Using OpenPGP keys with ssh

 enable-ssh-support

-When started with this option, gpg-agent listens to a unix socket for commands related to its ssh-agent functionality.
-The socket can be found by:
+When started with this option, gpg-agent listens on a UNIX socket for commands related to its ssh-agent functionality.
+The socket can be found using:

 $ gpgconf -L